 The smartest way to apply is a phone call

-The quickest way to get started with Vivint Solar is to head to the company's website.
-But, the smartest way is to call customer service at 877-404-4129.
-By calling, you can personally talk over options with a representative.
+The quickest way to get started with Vivint Solar is to head to the company's website but, by calling 877-404-4129, you can personally talk over options with a representative.

 SolarCity's biggest draw comes with one name: Elon Musk, who has backed the company publically and financially.